NikolayRag/TeleChanDB/README.md

 ## **Legal Notes**

-TG itself and TG bots are not intended to be general database for automated use, but **TeleChanDB** acts nothing but acceptable way and stores data as readable messages, so it's user responsibility to apply **TeleChanDB** in reasonable way.
+TG itself and TG bots are not intended to be general database for automated use, but **TeleChanDB** acts nothing but documented way and stores data as readable messages, so it's user responsibility to apply **TeleChanDB** in reasonable way.